enso-org/enso/app/gui/docs/CONTRIBUTING.md

 After changing the code it's always a good idea to lint and test the code.
 We have prepared several scripts which maximally automate the process:

-- **Size Validation** Use `node ./run build` to check if the size of the final binary did not grew too much in comparison to the previous release.
+- **Size Validation** Use `./run.sh wasm build` to check if the size of the final binary did not grew too much in comparison to the previous release.
   Watching the resulting binary size is one of the most important responsibility of each contributor in order to keep the project small and suitable for web-based usage.
 In case the size will exceed the limits:

   - If the PR does not include any new libraries, you are allowed to increase the limit by 10KB.
-In case the limit will be exceeded by more than 10KB, check which part of the code contributet to it, and talk about it with the code owner.
+In case the limit will be exceeded by more than 10KB, check which part of the code contribute to it, and talk about it with the code owner.
   - If the PR does include new libraries, you are allowed to increase the limit by 10KB, but you should also consider if it is possible to get the same